-Chryso Pitsilli-Dekatris is the senior partner leading the firm’s dynamic and multi-disciplinary corporate and commercial department.
+Chryso Pitsilli-Dekatris is Co-Managing Partner and leads the firm’s dynamic and multi-disciplinary corporate and commercial department.
 She combines her long and varied experience in the firm’s core practice areas to address the ever-evolving needs of clients from different backgrounds and industries and to offer customised and at the same time, pragmatic legal advice.

 Chryso has had the opportunity to work with an impressive array of multinational corporations, banking institutions and high net worth individuals on, inter alia, the implementation of joint ventures or mergers and acquisitions in a variety of industries and service sectors, the preceding due diligence and tender procedures, as well as the subsequent restructures or consolidation measures.
 In addition, Chryso regularly advises on and acts in relation to multi-million financing transactions, involving Cyprus holding companies or obligors.

 Chryso has contributed a number of articles on legal developments in professional journals and has participated in conferences and seminars, including delivery of papers and lectures.